Extracting memorized pieces of (copyrighted) books from open-weight language models

 \section{Memorization, extraction risk, and U.S. copyright}

-There are dozens of pending copyright suits based on the training and output of LLMs~\citep{chatgptiseating}.
-Those copyright disputes generally present three interrelated issues: (1) whether training an LLM on copyrighted material is \textbf{fair use} (i.e., limited use of the copyrighted material can, under certain circumstances, be used without permission from the copyright owner); (2) whether the model itself is a \textbf{copy} or \textbf{derivative work} (technical terms in copyright law) of the works on which it is trained (Section~\ref{sec:takeaways}); and (3) whether the model outputs copyrighted material.
+The dozens of pending copyright lawsuits concerning LLMs~\citep{chatgptiseating} generally present three interrelated issues: (1) whether training an LLM on copyrighted material is permitted \newterm{fair use} (i.e., limited use of the copyrighted material can, under certain circumstances, be used without permission from the copyright owner); (2) whether the model itself is a \newterm{copy} or \newterm{derivative work} (technical terms in copyright law) of the works on which it is trained (Section~\ref{sec:takeaways}); and (3) whether the model reproduces copyrighted material in its outputs.
 Some suits present only one issue, while others present all three questions.
-Some suits are based on content owned by a single company, while others are class action lawsuits purporting to represent all book authors.
-There are other copyright issues, as well~\citep{lee2023talkin, pamscience, sag2023safety, goodyear2025infringement, sobelstyle, cooper2024unlearning}, for example, whether novel outputs of generative-AI systems are themselves copyrightable~\citep{lee2023talkin, uscopyrightofficereport2}.} These lawsuits have primarily focused on (1) training and on (3) model outputs, and the two decisions so far in the U.S. have held that training an LLM can be fair use, albeit with significant limitations~\citep{kadreyjudgment, bartzjudgment}.
+Some suits are based on content owned by a single company, while others are class action lawsuits purporting to represent all book authors.\footnote{There are also other copyright issues~\citep{lee2023talkin, pamscience, sag2023safety, goodyear2025infringement, sobelstyle, cooper2024unlearning}, for example, whether novel outputs of generative-AI systems are themselves copyrightable~\citep{lee2023talkin, uscopyrightofficereport2}.} These lawsuits have primarily focused on (1) training and on (3) model outputs, and the two decisions so far in the U.S. have held that training an LLM can be fair use, albeit with significant limitations~\citep{kadreyjudgment, bartzjudgment}.
 They also raise issues about the acquisition, storage, or use of \newterm{shadow libraries} of copyrighted material as training data, such as \texttt{Books3}~\citep{reisnerbooks3,lee2023talkin}.\looseness=-1

-Our paper is not about training and fair use.
-Those issues have been discussed extensively elsewhere~\citep{lemley2021fairlearning}.
-Nor is our paper predominantly about the outputs of LLMs and copyright infringement~\citep{cooper2023report, lee2023talkin, henderson2023fair, lee2024talkinshort, cyphert2024memlaw, sag2024fairness, bracha2024copy, charlesworth2025}, although we use extraction of content from models at generation time as evidence for memorization (Section~\ref{sec:background}).
-Our main focus is about memorization (Section~\ref{sec:background}).\footnote{We touch on aspects of LLM outputs (Sections~\ref{sec:book:seed} \&~\ref{sec:takeaways:outputs}) and will discuss additional nuances in future work.\looseness=-1}
+Our work does not speak to the first issue; training and fair use have been discussed extensively elsewhere~\citep{lemley2021fairlearning}.
+Rather, our findings affect the other two issues: we show that copies are sometimes made in the model itself (i.e., memorized) and those copies can sometimes be generated as outputs (i.e., extracted).
+Because many LLMs are known to have been trained on \texttt{Books3}, we use books from this dataset to study memorization and extraction of copyrighted material (Sections~\ref{sec:book-procedure}--\ref{sec:book:compare}).\looseness=-1